OSUDSL/pydre/readme.md

   Note: -Z corresponds to positive X, and if Y is 0 in the WRL file, set Y1 = -100, Y2 = 100.

+  The ROI will consist of the area inside the max_y - min_y and the max_x - min_x.

+  For an example file, look at spatial_rois.csv in the main pydre folder.
+Once the ROI csv file has been generated, reference it in the project file (as seen in bushman_pf.json) to perform the function calculations only on the regions of interest specified by the x and y coordinates in this csv file.

 # pydre/core.py

 This script contains code that is intergral to the pydre module